Baby Sleep Consultant in Singapore

 This preparation phase is about helping both baby and parents feel more ready for change.

-Step 3: Build Independent Sleep Skills Step by Step
+Step 3: Build Independent Sleep Skills Gradually

 Once timing is right and expectations are clear, we work on independent sleep in a structured, staged way that is appropriate for your child’s age and needs.